 Now that your checklist is complete, make sure you do not deviate from these brand guidelines while making your video.

-The most common mistake marketers do is have the same distribution strategy for all social media platforms and forums.
+The most common mistake marketers do is having the same distribution strategy for all social media platforms and forums.
 If you’re one of them, stop.
 Please STAHP!

-Every distribution channel has their own unique set of attributes:
+Every distribution channel has its own unique set of attributes:

 - Length of video,